Jabari Parker should be the NBA’s top rookie this season. (uwmpost.com)

 It is interesting to see the different situations the two tops picks are in; top pick Wiggins is not even certain to have a starting gig and his name was in the media constantly tied to being dealt once his 30-day contractual clause is over (and sure enough, where there was smoke, there was fire in this situation).
 Second pick Parker, however, is being embraced as a top star that the team cannot wait to grow with.
 We’re not trying to say he will carry them to the championship — or even to many more wins than the league-worst 15 the Bucks managed last season.
 We just think the team, with the addition of Parker, is headed in a successful direction.

 As for Fantasy, we are all in on Parker.
 There is just too much to like to not think he will be a factor immediately in all formats.
 In a redraft league, we are probably not going to own him because we do not think paying for seventh or eighth round value in the fourth round is conducive to being successful.
 Also, Parker’s shooting percentage and lack of blocks, assists and threes takes away some value in a Roto league.
 We just think there are many more players out there who do more across the board that should be targeted that early in the draft.

 In a keeper league, we think grabbing Parker in the fourth or fifth round is a great route to take.
 You are getting a guy that can come into the season averaging 16-to-18 points, 6.5 boards and a steal as a rookie.
 As long as he plays like he’s capable, there is nothing stopping Parker from being a stud for many years to come.
 Like all rookies, he will hit the dreaded wall, as he learns how to adjust and play within the game, but by season’s end, he has a very solid shot to be a top 75 player.

 Follow Steve on Twitter @Top_Balling.

 Now it’s your turn.
-Let us know in the comments below where you think Kolek winds up.
+Let us know in the comments below what you expect out of Parker this season.